Our revised draft regional plan

 • Within the Plan there is no provision for Guildford 'town' save a River that never stops flowing and a well which never runs dry- when it stops flowing and the well is dry - where are your plans for the 47500 additional 110liters per day being added in the HMA?

-JimAllen asked over 1 year ago
+JimAllen asked almost 2 years ago

 The WRSE regional plan considers the supply-demand balance across the 37 water resource zones in the South East.